-The design of the cremation grills in the Operation Reinhard death camps of Treblinka, Sobibor, and Belzec were faulty and would not have worked.
+The design of the cremation grills at the Operation Reinhard death camps of Treblinka, Sobibor, and Belzec were faulty and would not have worked.

 The facts are:

-Eyewitness evidence from the Germans themselves shows that they built fixed-height brills made of concrete blocks and steel railroad tracks over a pit full of fuel soaked with gasoline or oil.
+Eyewitness evidence from the Nazis themselves shows that they built grills made of concrete blocks and steel railroad tracks.
+These were used over a pit full of gasoline or oil soaked fuel.
 This system for burning the remains of their victims was primitive but effective.

-To “better understand the outdoor cremation process” the self-named “Denierbud,” an American Holocaust denier video maker, built a campfire on the beach over which he propped a grill on concrete blocks.
-He set a single 12.5 pound leg of lamb on top of the grill.
+To “better understand the outdoor cremation process,” the self-named “Denierbud,” an American Holocaust denier and YouTube video maker, conducted an experiment meant to mimic the Operation Reinhard cremation grills.
+Denierbud built a campfire on a beach, over which he set a grill that rested on concrete blocks.
+He then cremated a single 12.5 pound leg of lamb on top of the grill.
 He tended the fire for hours, adding more wood at regular intervals.
-Ultimately, Denierbud decided that the experiment was a failure because it did not reduce the leg of lamb to ashes.
-Based on his experiment he concludes that “the Germans wouldn’t have done it that way.”
+Ultimately, Denierbud decided that the experiment was a failure.
+It did not reduce the leg of lamb to ashes.
+Based on his experiment, he concluded that “the Germans wouldn’t have done it that way.”
 He believes that the Germans would have “at least implemented the medieval technology of an adjustable height grill.”

-There were no Jewish survivors from Belzec or Sobibor who worked in the extermination area while the bodies were being incinerated.
+There were no Jewish survivors from Belzec or Sobibor who worked in the extermination area and incinerated the bodies.
 There are two survivors from Treblinka—Yankiel Wiernik and Chil Rajchman (also known as Henryk Riechman)—who did work in the area and could directly describe the cremation grills.
-Both Wiernik and Rajchman described the terrible process of cremation in general, but not the grills in detail.
-However, the SS perpetrators did describe the cremation grills in their testimony at various trials after the war.
+Both Wiernik and Rajchman described the terrible process of cremation in general, but do not detail the construction of the grills.
+However, the SS perpetrators did describe the cremation grills in various war crimes trials.

 Pavel Leleko, a Ukrainian guard in Treblinka, also described the grill: “It had the shape of a cement pit about one meter deep and 20 meters long.
 A series of furnaces covered on the top with four rows of rails extended along the entire length of one of the walls of the pit.
 The bodies were laid on the rails, caught fire from the flames burning in the furnaces and burned.”